stelligent/config-lint/README.md

 ...
 ```

-* or - Logical or  of a list of filters
+* or - Logical or  of a list of assertions

 Example: